Freezing of Gait in PD

 By the Parkinson’s Foundation, January 16, 2018

-In this 1-hour webinar Fay B. Horak, PhD, PT, shares ways to improve brain function to minimize freezing and falls with Parkinson's Disease.
-Viewers will understand how the brain controls walking and balance, discover what types of balance and gait impairments in Parkinson’s disease result in freezing and falls and explore what can be done to minimize freezing and falls.
+In this one-hour webinar doctor Fay Horak discusses how the brain controls walking and balance, types of balance and gait impairments in PD and how they result in freezing and falls, and what can be done to minimize freezing and falls.

 Parkinson's & Freezing of Gait